Anna - Violin

 Mindy - Voice

 Mindy Ella Chu is a fantastic voice teacher with deep experience teaching, performing and studying.
 She performs as a mezzo-soprano across the country singing everything from early music to Aaron Copland.
-Mindy can teach in the of pop, musical, and classical voice.
-She can set a singer up with a firm foundation.
-A little more about her professional life:
+Mindy can teach singing in the style of pop, musical theatre, and classical.
+She can set a singer up with a firm vocal foundation.

 Chu made her international solo debut in 2015 performing John Rutter's Magnificat and Handel's Messiah in Tokyo and Osaka.
 In 2017, she made her Carmel Bach Festival debut as a main stage soloist.
 Highlights of the 2018-2019 season include her debut season with Bach Collegium San Diego, a recording project with Stanford University and the St. Lawrence String Quartet in the Duruflé Requiem, and a performance of Francesca Caccini's Alcina with the GRAMMY award-winning Boston Early Music Chamber Opera Series.